arjunmakesthings/itp-blog/content/intro-to-physical-computing/midterm-log.md

 ![[z_images/IMG_6675.webp]]

-she explained that while the computer sends out signal linearly, the eye doesn't quite perceive it similarly. this is the difference between computation & perception that [[people/mimi yin|mimi yin]] was also referring to; in my [[conversation with mimi]].
+she explained that while the computer sends out signal linearly, the eye doesn't quite perceive it similarly. this is the difference between computation & perception that [[people/mimi|mimi]] was also referring to; in my [[conversation with mimi]].

 we spoke about [photopic curves](https://en.wikipedia.org/wiki/Luminous_efficiency_function) too.